astropy/astropy/docs/units/format.rst

    Creating units from strings requires the use of a specialized parser for the unit language, which results in a performance penalty if units are created using strings.
 Thus, it is much faster to use unit objects directly (e.g., ``unit = u.degree / u.minute``) instead of via string parsing (``unit = u.Unit('deg/min')``).
 This parser is very useful, however, if your unit definitions are coming from a file format such as FITS or VOTable.

-Built-in formats
+..
+EXAMPLE END

+Built-In Formats
 ================

 `astropy.units` includes support for parsing and writing the following